GuidanceMantras/GuidanceMantras/README.md

 - If you are confident enough to clear Science, then take PCMB for Medicine/Engineering, PCMC only for engineering/BBA/BCA
 - You can take commerce/Arts only for government jobs
 - Another option is Diploma in Engineering, then take Diploma in Computer Science/Electronics/Electrical/Civil
-- For Medical and Engineering degree, you need to take CET coaching so that you might can try for better ranking.
+- For Medical(NEET) and Engineering degree(CET), you need to take CET/NEET coaching so that you might can try for better ranking.

 ### After PUC
 - Bachelor of Science - B.Sc.